userfrosting/learn/15.services/01.the-di-container/docs.md

 ### Service Providers

 UserFrosting sets up its services through **service provider** classes.
-Each Sprinkle can define one or more service provider classes in `src/ServicesProvider/`.
+Each Sprinkle can define a service provider class in `src/ServicesProvider/ServicesProvider.php`.
 A service provider class typically contains a single method, `register`, which takes a single argument, the Pimple DIC.
-For example, the `CoreServicesProvider` class in the `core` Sprinkle starts like this:
+For example, the `ServicesProvider` class in the `core` Sprinkle starts like this:

 ```
-class CoreServicesProvider
+class ServicesProvider
 {
     /**
      * Register UserFrosting's core services.